Iceland on the Cheap?

 Getting Around in Iceland

 Getting around Reykjavik is easy: you either walk or take the bus.
-You can travel throughout the greater Reykjavik area for 200 kronur (about $2).
+You can travel throughout the greater Reykjavik area for a few dollars.
 Have the exact change, or buy a ticket in advance.
 If you need to take more than one bus to get to where you need to go, just tell the driver that you need to change buses and you'll be given another ticket to use for the next bus.
 If you intend to be in Reykjavik for more than two days, it is probably worth buying a set of discounted tickets at one of the bus stations.

 Hitchhiking is easy and safe-I have hitched at 1:30 a.m. in mid-summer and got delivered to the door.
 Flying is usually expensive and so is renting a car.
-You will need a 4 by 4 if you intend to cross the uninhabited highlands rather than using the ring road.
-For car rentals try www.randburg.com/is/tourism/carrental.html.
+You will need a 4x4 if you intend to cross the uninhabited highlands rather than using the ring road.

 A Taste of the Country

-If you intend to stay mainly in Reykjavik, you can get a taste of the country and the people by taking an excursion with one of the two Icelandic hiking groups: (www.utivist.is) or (www.fi.is).
-Other than camping, youth hostels and farmhouse accommodations (www.farmholidays.is) are good options.
+If you intend to stay mainly in Reykjavik, you can get a taste of the country and the people by taking an excursion with one of the two Icelandic hiking groups: Utivist or FI: Welcome to Iceland.
+Other than camping, youth hostels and farmhouse accommodations such as Hey Iceland are good options.
 If the farm or hostel is remote, the hosts will normally pick you up from the nearest town for a reasonable fee.
 If you are hiking the interior, you can stay in a hut owned by one of the touring clubs for about $12.
 Check with the organization to make sure the hut is available.

 Work and Study in Iceland

 Casual work is most plentiful during the summer months in the construction and tourist industries.
 Citizens of EC and EFTA countries do not need work permits.
-Citizens of other countries should check regarding rules for living and working in Iceland (new.ahus.is/?lang=en).
+Citizens of other countries should check regarding rules for living and working in Iceland.

-Many foreign students come to Iceland, and a number of University courses are taught in English (www.hi.is).
+Many foreign students come to the country, and a number of University of Iceland courses are taught in English.

 Swimming is one of the main pastimes for Icelanders.
-Pools are cheap, about $2 a visit.
+Pools are chea.
 Alternatively, you can go to the new Reykjavik beach, Nautholsvik, which also has a hot pot, a paddling pool, and changing rooms.

 If you come in winter, you can skate on the lake in the middle of Reykjavik, weather permitting, or go skiing at one of the no-frills skiing areas.
 Skis can be hired at some ski resorts, and special buses will take you there.
 There are also a number of walking/cycling paths around Reykjavik.